Water filter · countertop

 Big Berkey Gravity System

-Genuinely cheap per gallon, but 'tested to' lab claims with no NSF certification.
-The deception case.
+Genuinely cheap per gallon, but 'tested to' lab claims with no NSF/ANSI certification to verify them.
+In our view, the widest claim-vs-proof gap in the set.

 Flags